 Customer service is not easy.
 Your reps are often dealing with a customer’s unhappy emotions and how they respond in those situations is critical.
 Patience and understanding go a long way in managing the customer relationship.

-Have you encountered a scenario where you dealt with a really upset customer, or were even blamed for something that wasn’t your fault?
+Have you encountered a scenario where you dealt with a really upset customer or were even blamed for something that wasn’t your fault?
 How did you handle this situation?

 Describe an experience where you received positive (or negative) feedback from a customer and how that experience has made you a better rep.

-Share a story about time when you encountered a problem and you did not immediately know the solution.
+Share a story about a time when you encountered a problem and you did not immediately know the solution.
 Describe how you resolved the issue and how you communicated with the customer.
 Be as detailed as possible.

 Empathy and reducing customer effort